awslabs/landsat-on-aws/README.md

 `sls client deploy` currently overwrites other files when deploying, which removes the data files created by running `landsat-updater`.
 To work around this, you can either rerun `landsat-updater` after each deployment of static assets, or you can deploy assets manually by running something like the following:
     `aws s3 cp client/dist/assets s3://landsatonaws.com-dev-us-west-2/assets --recursive`

+## Points of Interest
+You can also optionally show points of interest data for each Landsat scene.
+This data is pulled from [OpenStreetMap](https://www.openstreetmap.org/) and uses Mapbox's [OSM QA Tiles](http://osmlab.github.io/osm-qa-tiles/) project.
+To generate these files, download the latest planet file, run `node index.js --source latest-planet.mbtiles --map map.js` and upload generated files with a key prefix of `poi/` to your Amazon S3 bucket for the project.
+Currently, national parks, cities/states/countries and monuments are being pulled from OSM data.
+You can change this in the `poi/map.js` file.